AlanChavarin/CS532_CourseRegistrationSoftware/API_Documentation.md

     - Returns JSON blob with all scheduled_course data
 - create_scheduled_course(scheduled_course_data)
     - Post request
-    - This function must check that the new course doesn't conflict with any existing courses for the current user, and if it does, it must return an error
     - Input is a JSON blob containing all of the data required to create a new scheduled_course
     - Returns confirmation
 - edit_scheduled_course(scheduled_course_data)